Oak Flat (Arizona): Proposed mine

 President Biden issued the Memorandum on Tribal Consultation and Strengthening Nation-to-Nation Relationships in January 2021.
 The final environmental impact statement was withdrawn by the United States Forest Service in March.
 Citing the memorandum, the Forest Service said they need more time to fully understand concerns raised by the tribes.
 On March 18 that year, Representative Raúl Grijalva reintroduced the Save Oak Flat Act for the fourth time, which would repeal the mandate to transfer the land transfer of Oak Flat to Resolution Copper.

-On February 19, 2021, the Apache Stronghold, a pressure group of Arizona Apaches opposed to the mine, began a lawsuit to prevent the mine's construction.
+On February 19, 2021, the Apache Stronghold, an Apache-led coalition seeking to preserve the sacred land, sued to prevent the mine's construction, arguing that the land transfer violated the Religious Freedom Restoration Act and the 1852 Treaty of Santa Fe.
+In March 2024, the 9th U.S. Circuit Court of Appeals ruled that the project did not impose a "substantial burden" on the religious rights of the Apaches people.
+On May 27, 2025, the U.S. Supreme Court rejected an appeal and left in place the lower court decision allowing the transfer of the Tonto National Forest land of Oak Flat to Resolution Copper.
+In August 2025, the 9th U.S. Circuit Court of Appeals issued a temporary restraining order on the mine.

-On May 27, 2025, the U.S. Supreme Court rejected an appeal by Apache Stronghold and left in place a lower court decision allowing the transfer of the Tonto National Forest land of Oak Flat to Resolution Copper.
+In March 2026, the Ninth Circuit rejected claims brought by a coalition of preservation groups and Apache tribal members challenging the land transfer.
+The Supreme Court denied an appeal.
+Oak Flat was transferred from the Forest Service to Resolution Copper on March 13 2026.